mkmacho/qualitative-interviews/README.md

  source ./bin/activate
 ```

 Then clone this project from Github, or if you have already cloned, activate a virtual environment.
-Now, install the necessary packages defined in the repository's `requirements.txt` file with `pip` and export the default local PostgrSQL database:
+Now, install the necessary packages defined in the repository's `requirements.txt` file with `pip` and export the default local PostgreSQL database:

 ```bash
 git clone https://github.com/mkmacho/qualitative-interviews.git